kaosat-dev/Blenvy/README.md

 * automatically load all assets for each blueprint (gltf files, manually added assets), with no setup required
 * hot reload of your levels & blueprints
 * minimal setup & code, you can have something basic running fast
-* minimal dependencies: Bevy, Serde & Ron only !
+* minimal dependencies: Bevy, Serde & RON only!
 * opensource

 > If you were previously using the individual bevy_gltf_xxx crates & Blender add-ons please see the [migration guide](./Migration_guide.md)